Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Introduction

 For $\trp$, a simple and fast solution one first thinks of is to have the agents simply meet at a vertex with a specific label. {However}, this is not feasible in the model we consider.
-In particular, we assume that the agents cannot communicate\footnote{{While it is unclear whether the ability to communicate would enable asymptotically faster solutions to $\trp$, it could help the agents to meet faster in certain instances: For example, the two agents could inform each other about the orbit in which they are located, and if they happen to be located in the same orbit and that orbit is small, they could meet there instead of both moving to a {designated} orbit to meet.}{\ In detail, this saves the time steps required to move to the designated orbit.}} and, while both agents have complete information about the temporal graph, they do not have access to consistent vertex labels.
+In particular, we assume that the agents cannot communicate and, while both agents have complete information about the temporal graph, they do not have access to consistent vertex labels.
 As such, the agents are unable to agree upon the same vertex based on the vertex label.
 We rely, instead, on structural graph properties and let the agents meet at a vertex in a smallest orbit: One agent moves to any vertex in that orbit, and the other searches all vertices in that orbit.
 The first challenge is for the agents to independently identify the same orbit in which to meet.
 We show that this can be done by letting each agent enumerate all temporal graphs, together with colorings of their orbits, until it encounters for the first time a temporal graph that is isomorphic to the input graph in which $\trp$ is to be solved.
 In this way both agents obtain the same colored temporal graph and can independently select, among all orbits of smallest size, the one with smallest color (Lemma~\ref{lem:meeting}).
 Then one agent moves to a vertex in that orbit~$S$, while the other searches all vertices of~$S$.
 The challenge here is to deal with orbits that are large, because previously known techniques would require $\Theta(n^2)$ time steps to explore an orbit of size $\Omega(n)$. {Fortunately}, this is where our above-mentioned results for exploration of (orbits of) temporal graphs come to the rescue: As $|S|\le n/r$, we have $O(r|S|^{1+\epsilon}+n\log |S|)=O(n^{1+\epsilon'})$, and hence $S$ can be explored (and $\trp$ solved) in $O(n^{1+\epsilon'})$ time steps (Theorem~\ref{thm:rendezvous-time}).